-Louisiana does not have an online system for looking up inmates.
+LA does not have an online system for looking up inmates.
 However, they do have a 24-hour offender locator phone number that you can call 225-383-4580.
 You must have the offender’s DOC number when calling, or at least the person’s name and birth date.
-Louisiana Department of Corrections updates this information daily.
+The state Department of Corrections updates this information daily.
 You may also use VINELink or another Louisiana prison inmate search tool to locate an inmate incarcerated in the state.

 Creating Public Jail Records

-When local law enforcement arrests someone in Louisiana, a jail record is created.
+When local law enforcement arrests someone in the state, Louisiana inmate search record is created.
 The first document is called a RAP sheet.
 After that if they are sent to jail, get released on bond or bail or attend a hearing, it’s all documented into their file.
 Each inmate has a jail record that follows him or her throughout their time within the system.
 If they end up in prison, that record is further updated with new events, such as a move to a new facility, participation in a work-release program or visitation.
 Anything that occurs in the inmate's prison life is noted in the record.
 Most jail records are updated daily.